proycon/LaMachine/README.md

   potential vulnerabilities may have been patched in the meantime.
 * Only if your setup is otherwise secure (i.e. authentication on webservices), then make sure to always open only the necessary ports (80/443) to the internet, do not expose any of the UWSGI services to the world (this would allow arbitrary code execution).
 * As per the GNU General Public Licence, we do not offer any warranty despite doing our best.

+### OpenID Connect Authentication

+LaMachine supports OpenID Connect, which is an extension on top of OAuth2, as a means to authenticate against an *external* single-sign-on authentication provider.
+You can configure OpenID Connect in the LaMachine configuration and LaMachine will attempt to propagate these parameters to all underlying software that supports OpenID Connect.

+Please consult the [LaMachine as a service documentation](docs/service/README.md) for further instructions.

 ## Versioning